The Mjam Assistant —a customized selection view of your favorite restaurants in food delivery app

-We had enough to proceed to the next step — a decision tree.
+We had enough information to proceed to the next step — a decision tree.

 Ideation — Bubble tree

-I believe you all might remember Apple’s Music onboarding.
-Do you remember that red and black bubble interface which allowed you to enter your music preferences and save them?
+I believe some of the readers of this article might remember Apple’s Music onboarding.
+Do you remember that red and black bubble interface which enabled the user to enter their music preferences and save them?

-As you were selecting your favorite genre and producers, you’d see more and more detailed suggestions.
-The suggestions got more and more specific towards the end so that the final results were a very precise list of suggested artists and albums, tailored to your taste.
+As user was selecting their favorite genre and producers, they’d see more and more detailed preference suggestions coming in.
+The suggestions got more and more specific towards the end so that the final results were a very precise list of suggested artists and albums, tailored to users’ tastes.

-Yes, you’re right … That was another existing experience we wanted to mimic and test with our users.
+Yes, you’re right … That was another existing pattern we wanted to recycle and test with our users.

-As a first step, we created a decision tree, based on the results from the card sorting session, as a foundation of the user flow.
+As a first step, we created a decision tree, based on the results of the card sorting session, as a foundation of the new user flow.

 The user would need to choose the type of cuisine first, which will trigger and display matching suggestions for the dietary choice as a next step, which would then reveal matching occasions and taste suggestions, followed and finished by the meal types….
 We named the new feature Mjam Assistant. ❤